corelight/Corelight-Ansible-Roles/roles/corelight-suricata-update/README.md

 ## Create a Cron Job to run Suricata-update daily

 - Create a cron job on the localhost OR the selected Suricata-update Host
+  - to run the cron job on the localhost, see the **Important Note** below
 - Allow the user to select the hour and minute of the day to run

 ```yaml